How Much Do Hot Tub Repairs Cost in 2025?

 • Failing to heat the water

-• Digital programmer not working
+• The digital programmer is not working

 If you can’t see the issue from a personal inspection, you’ll need to hire a pro to diagnose and repair the problem.